miguelalb/arithmetic-calculator-backend/README.md

 `VITE_SERVICE_ENDPOINT`
 `VITE_LOGIN_HOSTEDUI_URL`
 `VITE_SIGNOUT_HOSTEDUI_URL`
 Environment variables for `.env.local` file in the frontend.

+**Note:** You need to update these environment variables values in the `.env.local` file in the frontend each time you run `sls deploy` to re-deploy the app, even if you have not run `sls remove`.
+This is because AWS may generate a different client_id which will change the hosted UI URL login and signout URLs.

 ### Versioning